Beyond Narratives: Clarifying TPLF Legitimacy and Exposing Abiy Ahmed’s Manipulation in Tigray

 Advisory Note to TPLF Leadership on Public and International Diplomacy

-1. Clarify Democratic Legitimacy: Consistently emphasize TPLF’s democratic decision-making and clearly articulate the rationale behind revoking Getachew Reda’s mandate.
+- Clarify democratic legitimacy: Consistently explain TPLF’s congress decisions, internal procedures, and the rationale behind revoking Getachew Reda’s mandate.

-6. Strengthen Diplomatic Alliances: Build strategic alliances with international stakeholders and diaspora communities to reinforce a unified, factual narrative.
+- Strengthen diplomatic alliances: Build strategic relationships with international stakeholders and diaspora communities to reinforce a unified and factual narrative.